Forbidding the subdivided claw as a subgraph or a minor: Long cycle

 We prove a series of lemmas similar to those in \cref{Sec:PathCycle,Sec:PathCase}.
 The arguments here are sometimes simpler since we do not have to worry about ``end effects''.
 Since the arguments are very similar we omit some details.
 We focus on the relationships between the sets $N_i$ and on the existence of particular chords of the cycle $C$.
-Henceforth (until the end of this section) an \emph{$i$-chord} is an edge $u_j u_m$ with $d(j,m)=i$, and a \emph{vee} is a path $u_j w u_m$ where $d(j, m) = 2$ and $w \in N_j \cap N_m$.
+Henceforth (for the rest of this section) an \emph{$i$-chord} is an edge $u_j u_m$ with $d(j,m)=i$, and a \emph{vee} is a path $u_j w u_m$ where $d(j, m) = 2$ and $w \in N_j \cap N_m$.
+We say that a chord $u_j u_m$ \emph{crosses} another chord $u_p u_q$ if $j, p, m, q$ are distinct and occur along $C$ in either that cyclic order or its reverse.
+We similarly define what it means for two vees to cross, or for a vee to cross a chord.

 Because $C$ is edge-dominating we have the following.